 ‘Egregious’ abuse of the law: Tennessee wildlife agency takes falcons and prosecutes their owner

-Holly Lamar with one of her falcons.
+Holly Lamar with one of her hawks.
 (Photo: John Partipilo)

 Holly Lamar, a master falconer and owner of a Nashville “bird experience” business, has a story to tell about each one of her 13 captive-bred birds of prey.